trilitech/tezos-developer-docs/docs/smart-contracts/data-types/complex-data-types.md

 ## Unit {#unit}

-In Tezos, the `unit` type is a special case of the variant type: a single value that holds no information.
+In Tezos, the `unit` type is a special case of the option type: a single value that holds no information.
-It is a placeholder where a variable is required but no other information is needed.
+Smart contracts use unit values as placeholders where a variable is required but no other information is needed.

 For example, if a LIGO entrypoint receives no parameter, the data type of the entrypoint's parameter is `unit`: